gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine stumbled shakily toward her papaere's cottage.
 Pine branches slapped her face in silent reproach.
 She had been right there.
 Why hadn't she just put out her hand?
-He might have pulled her off the mountain with him, but that would be better than--- better than--- She doubled over, heaving again.
+He might have pulled her off the mountain with him, but that would be better than— better than— She doubled over, heaving again.

 Vurt was on his verandah, cursing in a flat monotone when his